Turkey Noodle Soup

 Easily customize this soup with just a few tweaks or swap out the ingredients to use what you have on hand- it’s super forgiving.

-Make it with a homemade turkey stock.
+• Make it with a homemade turkey broth.
 If you have a leftover turkey carcass or bones, boil it with water, seasoning, and herbs for 2-3 hours to make a turkey broth.
 Strain and use it as a broth to make this soup.
-A little more time-consuming but trust me, it is worth it.
+A little more time-consuming, but trust me, it is worth it.

 Storage instructions

 To store.
-Cool the soup and refrigerate it in the fridge in sealed containers.
+Cool the soup, transfer it to an airtight container, and store it in the fridge for up to one week.

 Frequently asked questions